 Using prebuilt content examples and customizing dialogues

 To make it easier to build content dialogues, you can use the prebuilt content examples in the Properties widget on the right-hand side of the page, under Styling settings > Contents > Load examples.
-Clicking Load examples open a pop-up window of samples you can use to get started.
+Clicking Load examples opens a pop-up window of samples you can use to get started.

 For example, to create a content area where you can collect customers' email addresses, choose "Collect email address" from the Load examples window.
 A warning message informs you that the new content will replace any existing content in the selected position.
 If you select OK, the new content fills the selected position, and you can customize the content that is displayed in the dialogue.